ghostery/banshee/README.md

 An iOS browser built on top of UIWebView

 This projects implements tabs, bookmarks, address bar, search bar, loading indicators, and much more for UIWebView.
-Currently it only supports iOS 5.0 and greater with ARC-only.
+Currently it only supports iOS 7.0 and greater with ARC-only.
+See branches for older versions.

 ## Installation